VickiCocco/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 Victoria Cocco

+# Synopsis
+# This assignment makes use of data from a personal activity monitoring device.
+This device collects data
+# at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous
+# individual collected during the months of October and November, 2012 and include the number of steps
+# taken in 5 minute intervals each day.
+# This report shows the results from a number of inquiries regarding the data and can be used across a dataset incorporating other date ranges.
 ## Loading and preprocessing the data
 ### Load the data (i.e. read.csv())
 ### Process/transform the data (if necessary) into a format suitable for your analysis